SuperCowPowers/workbench/README.md

 pip install 'sageworks[dev]'      # + Pytest/flake8/black
 pip install 'sageworks[all]'      # + All the things :)

-*Note: Shells my interpret square brackets as globs, so the quotes are needed
+*Note: Shells may interpret square brackets as globs, so the quotes are needed
 ```

 ### Contributions